Epsilonae/RCS/README.md

     - IRON_SWORD:1
     - GOLDEN_APPLE:5
     effects:
-    - SPEED:2
+    - SPEED:1
 ```

 You can customize the content and interval for the inventory appearance in the plugin's `config.yml`.
-Here is an example of the inventory structure.
 The interval is in seconds.
-You can specify the quantity of items using the format `<Item>:<Quantity>`:
+You can specify the quantity of items using the format `<Item>:<Quantity>`
+Here is an example of the inventory structure :
 ```
 inventory:
   interval: 300